EconometricInstitute/feb22012-programming-website/data/week4/3-exception-class-hierarchy.md

 wrong.
 If this information would be relevant for the caller, we should thus prefer to propagate to the caller.
 If there is a good solution to solve the problem in the current method, a `catch` block should be used.

 We never should use both approaches for the same type of exception.
-The only case when it is appropriate for a method to both propagate exception to the caller and use a catch block, is if one type of exception can occur that can be handle appropriately in the method, and another type of exception can occur that should be propagated to the caller.
+The only case when it is appropriate for a method to both propagate exceptions to the caller and use a catch block, is if one type of exception can occur that can be handle appropriately in the method, and another type of exception can occur that should be propagated to the caller.